3perf/website/src/content/blog/react-monitoring/index.md

     // Skip `event` events that were cheap if (entry.entryType === 'event' && entry.duration < 50) continue;

-    // Send the event to the data warehouse sendEntryToDataWarehouse(entry);
+    // Send the event to a data warehouse
+    // (see below for a Sentry example) sendEntryToDataWarehouse(entry);
   }
 });